mcellteam/Workshop_2016/cellorganizer/README.md

 # CellOrganizer
 ## Repository for CellOrganizer models, descriptions, and code to be used for the 2016 Workshop.

+## Requirements
+  You need to have a relatively recent version of Matlab and the development version of CellOrganizer in order for this example to work.

 ## CellOrganizer

 The CellOrganizer project provides tools for